Fairness in Augmented Graph Learning: A Survey: Fairness-aware Augmented Graph Learning

 Additionally, dynamic shifts in graph structures require special attention to node behaviour.
 For instance, low-degree vertices may form new connections and transition into higher-degree vertices, while most tail vertices exhibit only slight changes.
 Neglecting these dynamic shifts can degrade overall performance.
 Treating head vertices and transitioning vertices (from tail to head) in the same way as largely unchanged long-tail vertices often leads to performance declines.
 The former requires more nuanced handling, as they are more sensitive to changes in the graph’s structure, highlighting the importance of tailored methods for these evolving scenarios.

-To address these challenges, FairDGE, the first structurally fair dynamic graph embedding method, is introduced by \cite{li2024toward}.
+To address these challenges, FairDGE, the first structurally fair dynamic graph embedding method, is introduced by~\cite{li2024toward}.
 FairDGE mitigates biased structural changes by jointly embedding connection dynamics and the long-term evolutionary trends of vertex degrees.
-Additionally, a contrastive debiasing method is implemented, applying customised strategies for different types of biased structural evolutions (Tail-to-Head and Starting-from Head).
+Furthermore, it incorporates a contrastive debiasing technique that applies tailored strategies for distinct types of biased structural evolutions, specifically T2H and Starting-from-Head (SfH) patterns.